nu-jliu/allen.github.io/_projects/attack-of-the-franka.md

 | **Nick Morales** - Systems Integrator, CV Development | **Meg Sindelar** - Reliability Engineer, Motion Development |

 ## Computer Vision
-The CV system consists of a few ROS2 packages working in concert and tied together via a Python **camera_processor** node.
+The CV system consists of a few ROS 2 packages working in concert and tied together via a Python **camera_processor** node.

-First, the [ROS2 wrapper for Intel RealSense devices](https://github.com/IntelRealSense/realsense-ros) is used to connect to the RealSense and publish color image data and depth data that is aligned with the color image camera reference frame.
+First, the [ROS 2 wrapper for Intel RealSense devices](https://github.com/IntelRealSense/realsense-ros) is used to connect to the RealSense and publish color image data and depth data that is aligned with the color image camera reference frame.

 {:refdef: style="text-align: center;"}
 ![Camera feed of a single ally and enemy](/assets/images/attack-of-the-franka/camera-feed-simple.png){: width="50%"}